Vacheprime/MindNotes/README.md

 -     Write the JavaScript code to dynamically generate the view note pages page using the DOM API.

+-     Write the JavaScript code to fetch a daily inspirational quote and dynamically add it to the homepage.

 ## Further Documentation

 To see the website's sitemap as well as wireframes, head over to the `docs` directory.
 The diagrams are in drawio format.